cober2019/xe-prefix-list-ops/README.rst

 XE Prefix-List Ops
 ==================

-This is a collections of functions that allow you to view, and check prefix-lists:
+This is a collection of functions that allow you to view, and check prefix-lists:

 - View prefix-lists
 - Find a prefix in the device prefix-list